 - Cleanse your face using a gentle product to remove impurities without attacking your skin.
 Then apply a rich moisturizer to help your skin retain its moisture.

 - Next, use a BB cream: in addition to nourishing your skin, this all-in-one product will conceal blemishes and even out your complexion while enhancing radiance.

 - For an even more radiant look, add a touch of illuminator to your cheekbones, forehead, the bridge of your nose and the centre of your chin.
 But make sure you don’t overdo it!

 Solar protection is a must when you’re playing outdoors… especially in winter!
 So, for double the benefits, try using a tinted sunscreen with an SPF of at least 30.
 It will protect your skin from UV rays and boost your complexion—all at the same time!

 For dazzling cheeks before you even step outdoors, add a touch of pink blush to your cheekbones.
 Here’s a trick to help you apply it in exactly the right spot: pull your lips forward, as if you were kissing someone and then apply the blush.
 It’s that simple.

-Tip: For a natural look, choose a colour similar to how your cheeks look after exercising.
+For a more natural look, choose a colour that’s close to the colour of your cheeks when you’re exercising.

-Want to enhance your lips?
-Here are two great options: use either a tinted moisturizing balm or a long-lasting lipstick in a colour that’s similar to your natural lip shade, but slightly darker.
-If you go for the second option, be sure to moisturize your lips first with a balm.
+Here are two great ways to enhance your lips: use either a tinted moisturizing balm or a long-lasting lipstick.
+Choose a colour that’s close to the natural colour of your lips, but slightly darker.
+When using lipstick, make sure you moisturize your lips first with a good balm.